erykpiast/webpack-enhanced-stats-plugin/README.md

 the [`babel-plugin-inline-json-import`]() is used.
 It's because of the lack of source map support in the plugin.
 Native JSON support in Webpack 4 and higher is quite good, so the bundle shouldn't grow if you remove the plugin.
-Actually parsing should be much faster if you
+Actually parsing should be much faster then
 [because of the smart trick that Webpack uses](https://v8.dev/blog/cost-of-javascript-2019#json).